 Somerville Community Path/Minuteman Bikeway

 Access behind the Davis T station

-Getting there: Parking is tight around Davis Square, especially during the evenings and weekends, so driving is not recommended.
-But the T will drop you smack in the heart of the action: take the Green Line inbound, change at Park Street to the Red Line outbound (Alewife), and get off at Davis Square station.
-By bus: pick up the #47 bus at the BU Bridge and take it to Green and Magazine Streets, and hop on the Red Line outbound (Alewife) at Central Square.
+Getting there: Parking is tight, especially evenings and weekends, so driving is not recommended.
+But the T will drop you smack in the heart of the action: take the Green Line inbound, change at Park Street to the Red Line outbound to Alewife, and get off at Davis Square.
+By bus: pick up the #47 bus at the BU Bridge, take it to Green and Magazine Streets, and hop on the Red Line outbound (Alewife) at Central Square.

 Click on the points in the map above for more information on the places listed in our guide to the Davis Square area.